ANGELA WRIGHT - ARTIST

 wool yarn and rope

-a work requested by the Campaign For Wool
+Commissioned by the Campaign For Wool

 Richard Collinge and Rachel Storey at Fred Lawton & Son Ltd - for blending and spinning the wool